kraflab/dsda-doom/prboom2/src/mbf21.md

   - **A_CheckAmmo(state, amount)** -- jumps to `state` if ammo is below `amount`; if `amount` is zero, use the weapon slot's `ammopershot` value instead
   - **A_RefireTo(state, noammocheck)** -- jumps to `state` if trigger is still held down; will also check ammo unless `noammocheck` is set
   - **A_GunFlashTo(state, nothirdperson)** -- sets the weapon's flash state to `state`; also sets the player's 3rd-person sprite to the player actor's firing frame unless `nothirdperson` is set

+#### Important Notes

+- The default ammopershot value for fist / chainsaw is 1 (matters for backwards compatibility).